 For some moms-to-be, an increased blood volume translates into a fresh pink glow that lets you leave the blush brush shut tight in your makeup case.
 And even though you do hear about pregnancy acne, those hormone shifts could just clear up your skin.
 They did for johnsgirl73, who says, “I hardly get breakouts now, which is lovely.”

 You’ve probably experienced a bit of “baby brain,” that absentmindedness that many moms-to-be say they get.
 And it’s true: your brain is changing but not for the worse.
 It’s actually making you more sensitive to baby’s needs after she’s born.

 “My favorite perk is no period for sure!” says kara29.
 No tampons, no problem!

-Pregnancy makes some moms-to-be more sensitive, ahem, down there.
+Pregnancy makes some moms-to-be more sensitive down below.
 The best-case scenario?
 “Even better orgasms!” says merryme52.

 “Do baby kicks count as a symptom?
 I love those so much!” says all9mos.
 And yes, they do.
 Every time your baby moves, your body responds by boosting your heart rate, and that helps you and baby bond.

 *User names have been changed

 Plus, more from The Bump: